-Begin to complete CSLC Core Curriculum (excluding CSLC 600 and 700) and at least ten other courses.
-Year 1 Semester 2 0010 000 and 700) and at least ten other courses.
+- Year 1 Semester 1 Semester 2 Begin to complete CSLC Core Curriculum (excluding CSLC 600 and 700) and at least ten other courses.
 Summer 1 Begin preparing reading list for Field Exam.
-Semester 3 Continue course work.
-Semester 4 Continue course work.
+Semester 3 Semester 4 Continue course work.
 Year 2 Summer 2 Finish preparation for Field Exam.
 Take Field Exam by the end of the summer.
 Semester 5 Continue course work.
-Begin consulting with faculty for Comparative Field Exercise.
 Year 3 Semester 6 Complete any remaining required course work.
 Begin consulting with faculty for Qualifying Exam committee.
 Summer 3 Work on dissertation prospectus and Qualifying Exam reading list.
 Semester 7 Register for GRSC 800 and CSLC 700.
 Submit final reading list and dissertation prospectus to your examining committee at least 4 weeks before scheduled written exam.
 Take the Qualifying Exam.
 Year 4 Semester 8 Register for CSLC 794a.
 Set up a schedule for completion of the dissertation with your dissertation director.
 Research and write.
 Summer 4 Dissertation research and writing.
 Year 5 Semester 9 Register for CSLC 794b and CSLC 794c, and CSLC 600.
 Semester 10 Complete your dissertation and the dissertation defense.
 Submit paperwork and dissertation to the Graduate School.

-Semester 1 Semester 2 Begin to complete CSLC Core Curriculum (excluding CSLC 600 and CSLC 700), and at least ten other courses.
-Year 1 Summer 1 Prepare Field exam reading list and take Field exam at the end of the summer.
+Semester 1 Begin to complete CSLC Core Curriculum (excluding CSLC 600 and CSLC 700), and at least ten other Year 1 Semester 2 courses.
+Summer 1 Prepare Field exam reading list and take Field exam at the end of the summer.
 Semester 3 Continue course work.
 Year 2 Semester 4 Complete any remaining required course work.
 Begin consulting with faculty on the Qualifying Exam and dissertation prospectus.
 Summer 2 Work on dissertation prospectus and Qualifying Exam reading list.
 Year 3 Semester 5 Register for GRSC 800 and CSLC 700.
 Submit preliminary reading list to committee chair.
 Submit final reading list and dissertation prospectus to your examining committee at least 4 weeks before scheduled written exam.
 Take the Qualifying Exam. rear 3 Semester 6 Register for CSLC 794a.
 Set up a schedule for completion of the dissertation with your dissertation director.
 Summer 3 Dissertation research and writing.
 Year 4 Semester 7 Register for CSLC 794b and CSLC 794c, and CSLC 600.
 Complete your dissertation and the dissertation Teal 4 Semester 8 defense.
 Submit paperwork and dissertation to the Graduate School.